NuttX support for Gemstone is still in the development phase. It is not possible to use all peripherals on the board such as I2C, SPI, PWM, CAN Bus.

 sudo apt install gcc-arm-none-eabi

-Downloading the Source Code
+1.2.
+Downloading Source Codes

 The NuttX ecosystem consists of two main repositories: the core operating system and the application framework.
-To download the customized versions for the Gemstone board, follow these steps:
+To download the versions customized for the Gemstone board, follow these steps:

 # Clone the main NuttX repository